Basement Problems and Basement Finishing — Dry It Out or Build It Out

 - Electrical plan — circuits, panel capacity, permit requirements

-- Insulation spec for your climate zone (basement has unique requirements)
+- Insulation spec for your climate zone (basements have unique requirements)

 - Egress window requirements if converting to a bedroom